The Best Budget Eats in Berlin

 Puffer-Imbiss

 Just around the corner from Hamy lies Puffer-Imbiss, a German food stall selling tasty Kartoffelpuffer (fried potato pancakes similar to latkes) and Eierkuchen (eggy pancakes).
-The basic version of both is €3.50, but you can add toppings like apple sauce, herb cream, nutella, jam, and vanilla sauce for an additional 50¢ or €1.
+The basic version of both is €3.50, but you can add toppings like apple sauce, herb cream, Nutella, jam, and vanilla sauce for an additional 50¢ or €1.
 My favorite is Kartoffelpuffer with Krauterquark (herb cream), but they’re tasty enough to enjoy on their own too!
-The food is simple, but totally tasty.
+The food is simple but totally tasty.
 I’m used to only enjoying Kartoffelpuffer at Christmas markets so it was a real treat to find this snack shop.

 Hasenheide | Neukölln